-The Kenilworth Gardens Neighborhood in Wilmette is one of the most sought after neighborhoods in the village, expecially among young families moving from the city or from out of town.
+The Kenilworth Gardens Neighborhood in Wilmette is one of the most sought after neighborhoods in the village, especially among young families moving from the city or from out of town.

 If you're not from around here, the first thing you need to know is that Kenilworth Gardens is NOT in Kenilworth.
 It is in Wilmette, but it is right across Ridge Rd. from Kenilworth.
 No doubt the developers of this neighborhood of starter homes sought to give it some cache by naming it after its grander neighbor to the east.

-neighborhood.
-Thornwood Park, which is catty-corner to the school, has tennis courts, a play lot and a ball field, where the Wilmette baseball teams play all spring and summer.
-Come Home North Shore holds a neighborhood egg hunt here in the spring.
-In the summer there is an annual Thornwood Park concert, where 3-4 bands comprised of local dads play to an enthusiastic crowd of neighbors and friends.
+The park, which is catty-corner to the school, has tennis courts, a play lot and a ball field, where the Wilmette baseball teams play all spring and summer.
+The Come Home North Shore Team holds a neighborhood egg hunt here in the spring, which is popular with both kids and parents.
+In 2016 the egg hunt will be at 10:00 am sharp on Saturday, March 26.
+The Easter Bunny will be there for photos and there will be a Guess the Number of Jellybeans contest, as well as a drawing for gift certificates for local restaurants.